bjoerrrn/EV-Charging-Monitor-for-Raspberry-Pi/README.md

 **A Python script for monitoring a local wallbox charging station and sending notifications via Discord.**

 Currently supported wallboxes:
-* NewMotion / Shell Recharge
+* NewMotion / Shell Recharge [tested with Business Pro 2.1]

 ## Features
 - Reads charging rate and consumed energy from a web-based wallbox interface.